jakelauer27/css-animate/README.md

 Open [http://localhost:3000](http://localhost:3000) to view in the browser.
 Run`npm start` in your terminal

+run `npm test` in your terminal to run tests run `mpn test -- --coverage` in your terminal to see test coverage

 ### Background / About

 CSS animations are an incredible way to give sites a very polished and professional look.
 Unfortunately many people don't realize just how easy they are to implement.
 I created CSS Ani-mate to help guide those looking to learn how to use CSS Animations.
 The app not only provides instructions and guides for how to use keyframes and animations, but also a playground to adjust prebuilt animations and easily copy the code for personal projects.